 Old Age

 Around the age of 14, your French Bulldogs age is equal to a 72-year-old human.
-If your elderly Frenchie is unexpectedly shaking or trembling it may not be a natural age-related transition, and it will entail a visit to the vet for an examination.
+If your elderly Frenchie is unexpectedly shaking or trembling, it may not be a natural age-related transition, and it will entail a visit to the vet for an examination.

 Symptoms Of Old Age

-Legs and body shaking | Nervous system in nervous system |
+Legs and body shaking | The nervous system |

 Sensitivity to adrenaline | Arthritis |